oemof/tespy/docs/advanced_tutorials/develop_components.rst

 :code:`min_val` and :code:`max_val` in postprocessing.
 A violation does not fail the calculation: a warning names the parameter and the network's :code:`status` is set to 1 instead of 0, so a solution operating outside the component's validity is flagged to the user.
+Values beyond a bound by less than the numerical noise of the converged solution relative to the parameter's magnitude or to the parameter named in :code:`limit_scale` are snapped onto the bound instead.

-The parameter will only be implemented as a postprocessing result.
+The parameter here will only be implemented as a postprocessing result.
 For this a :code:`calc` method on the :code:`dc_cp` is declared.
 The base class dispatches the method automatically after convergence.
 The corresponding :code:`_calc_td_minimal` method computes the internal maximum temperature in the compressor and returns the temperature difference to the cooling fluid outlet.

 .. literalinclude:: /../tutorial/advanced/compressor_with_cooling.py
     :language: python